LayerDynamics/forge/site/src/content/docs/architecture.md

 ### 1. Forge Host (forge-host)

-The main Rust binary that:
+The main Rust binary that orchestrates all runtime components:

-- Embeds Deno runtime (JsRuntime)
+- **Embeds Deno runtime** (JsRuntime) with all extension crates registered
-- Creates native windows (tao/wry)
-- Handles system events (window, menu, tray)
-- Routes IPC messages
-- Enforces capability permissions
+- **Creates native windows** via tao/wry, handling the platform event loop
+- **Bridges async operations** - Extensions define ops and channel-based commands; forge-host handles the main thread event loop integration
+- **Initializes extension state** - Sets up IPC channels, capability checkers, and resource limits for each extension
+- **Routes IPC messages** - Forwards commands from Deno ops to platform APIs via tokio channels and UserEvent enums
+- **Enforces capability permissions** - Parses manifest.app.toml and creates capability adapters for each extension

+**Key architectural pattern**: Extensions do NOT reimplement logic in forge-host.
+Extensions define the ops and data structures; forge-host initializes their state and provides the event loop bridge.
+For example:
+- `ext_window` defines `WindowCmd` enum and ops
+- `forge-host` receives `WindowCmd` via channel and translates to `UserEvent` for the tao event loop

 Location: `crates/forge-host/`